 Changes to Eligibility

-Students whose financial aid information requires reprocessing, based on the verification process or resolution of conflicting information, may have FAFSA corrections electronically processed by International Sports Sciences Association.
+Students whose financial aid information requires reprocessing, based on the verification process or resolution of conflicting information, may have FAFSA corrections electronically processed by Lionel University.
 Any corrections will generate an updated Student Aid Report (SAR) which will be sent to the student by the Central Processing System (CPS).
 The Expected Family Contribution (EFC) may change based on the corrections made.

 If a student received a financial aid estimate before completing verification and resolving all conflicting information, his or her aid eligibility will be reevaluated by financial aid staff.
 Students are notified via email if awards change.

-If conflicting information is discovered after aid is awarded or disbursed, International Sports Sciences Association must resolve the conflicting information and the student will be required to repay aid received in excess of his/her eligibility.
+If conflicting information is discovered after aid is awarded or disbursed, Lionel University must resolve the conflicting information and the student will be required to repay aid received in excess of his/her eligibility.
 All conflicts must be resolved regardless of whether the student was selected for verification or not.

 Timeline and deadlines: Please allow three weeks for the verification process to be completed, once all items have been submitted.
 The process may take longer if we receive incomplete documents or require additional information.